bertvv/ansible-role-bind/README.md

     - slave server
 - set up forward and reverse lookup zone files

-This role supports multiple reverse zones.
-IPv6 lookups are also supported, both forward and reverse.
+This role supports multiple forward and reverse zones, including for IPv6.

 Configuring the firewall is not a concern of this role, so you should do this using another role (e.g. [bertvv.rh-base](https://galaxy.ansible.com/bertvv/rh-base/)).